-This particular site is called Humans of New York, and I have followed it through Facebook.
-They post regular photographs of New Yorker’s along with a brief story about each person.
+This particular site is called Humans of New York, and I have followed it on Facebook.
+They post regular photographs of New Yorkers along with a brief story about each person.
 I find the pictures and stories fascinating.
 Below I have included a sampling of some of the sites photographs and the site’s founder’s story.

 Say Hi to Humans of New York or HONY